 Normally in the case of this card, it only works in Japan.
 If you need a SIM card for another country, you would have to purchase a new SIM card.

 It depends.
 The Holafly Japan SIM card does not include a local phone number, so it is impossible to receive calls and messages.
-However, you can work around this with your social networks’ help, and that’s it!
+However, you can work around this through social media, and that’s it!
 Super simple.

 No, you don’t.
 Once you have used your SIM card, you can throw it away.
 It will not be necessary to return it as it will be unusable once you have used up the data for the days you bought it.